 The UIM-ABP Aquabike World Championship is the most acclaimed and prestigious international series promoting personal watercraft in a competitive racing environment, and one of the fastest, most spectacular, demanding and entertaining sports on water.

 In 2011 Aquabike Promotion (ABP) was appointed by the U.I.M. as worldwide promoter.
-During its tenure it has raised the profile, expanded the geographic boundaries and increased competitor numbers, with 88 riders from 23 countries pulling on the coveted Aquabike race vest in 2015.
+During its tenure it has raised the profile, expanded the geographic boundaries and consistently increased competitor numbers, with over 89 riders from 26 countries pulling on the coveted Aquabike race vest in 2017.

 The championships cover a diversity of competition across three categories, Runabout GP1, Ski GP1 for men and women and Freestyle; Circuit, Parallel Slalom, Endurance, Offshore and Jet Raid combine speed, skill and sheer raw power producing adrenalin-fuelled non-stop action and edge-of-the-seat racing, with the Freestyle category providing improbable feats of artistry and insane aerial acrobatics.

 The Union Internationale Motonautique (UIM) is the world governing body for all Powerboating activities.

 It is fully recognized by the International Olympic Committee (IOC) and is a member of the Association of the IOC Recognized International Sports Federations (ARISF) and of SportAccord for whom the UIM President serves as President and Board member.
 The UIM has almost 60 affiliated National Federations.
 Circuit, Offshore, Pleasure Navigation and Aquabike are among the main disciplines.
 The UIM has signed a Cooperation Agreement with the United Nations Environment Program (UNEP) to further its range of environmental initiatives and to share expertise.

 President: Dr. Raffaele Chiulli

 General Secretary: Thomas Kurth